Jeremiah Wright: Controversies

-Nearly 5 months after the latest Israeli invasion of Gaza resulting in heavy casualties, on June 9, 2009, in an interview with the Daily Press of Newport News, Wright indicated that he had no contact with Obama up to that point because "Them Jews aren't going to let him talk to me.
+Nearly five months after the late 2008 Israeli invasion of Gaza resulting in heavy casualties, on June 9, 2009, in an interview with the Daily Press of Newport News, Wright indicated that he had no contact with Obama up to that point because "Them Jews aren't going to let him talk to me.
 I told my baby daughter, that he'll talk to me in five years when he's a lame duck, or in eight years when he's out of office."
-Wright also suggested that Obama did not send a delegation to the Durban Review Conference in Geneva on racism because of Zionist pressure saying: "[T]he Jewish vote, the A-I-P-A-C vote, that's controlling him, that would not let him send representation to the Durban Review Conference, that's talking this craziness on this trip, cause they’re Zionists, they would not let him talk to someone who calls a spade what it is."
+Wright also suggested that Obama did not send a delegation to the Durban Review Conference in Geneva on racism because of Zionist pressure, saying: "[T]he Jewish vote, the A-I-P-A-C vote, that's controlling him, that would not let him send representation to the Durban Review Conference, that's talking this craziness on this trip, cause they're Zionists, they would not let him talk to someone who calls a spade what it is."
 Writing for The Atlantic, Ta-Nehisi Coates characterized Wright's remarks as "crude conspiratorial antisemitism."
 On June 11, 2009, Wright amended his remarks during an interview with Mark Thompson on his radio program, Make it Plain.
 "Let me say like Hillary, I misspoke.
 Let me just say: Zionists...
-I’m not talking about all Jews, all people of the Jewish faith, I’m talking about Zionists."
+I'm not talking about all Jews, all people of the Jewish faith, I'm talking about Zionists."